atucker2346/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What went well**

+- What part of this project are you most satisfied with?

 I'm most satisfied with the **conflict detection and warning system**.
 It strikes a good balance between:
 - **Simplicity**: The algorithm is straightforward to understand and maintain
 - **Usefulness**: It provides actionable warnings that help users identify scheduling issues